TriKro/rsb-content/part1-preface/who-is-this-book-for.md

 # Who Is This Book For

-If you’ve ever recognized a giant gap or unanswered question in your business model and had no idea how to go about filling that gap, this book is for you.
+If you’ve ever recognized a giant gap or unanswered question in your business model and had no idea how to go about filling it, this book is for you.
 You may be asking:

 * Who are our customers?